 Zach Light-Wells is a musician based out of Dallas, Texas.

 Additionally, Zach has worked with numerous singer-songwriters, including long-time friend Sam Burchfield.
 On the road, Zach has shared the stage with various national touring acts, such as St. Paul and the Broken Bones, Ben Rector, and Noah Guthrie.
-In the studio, Zach has served in numerous roles, including producer, arranger, instrumentalist, and vocalist.
+In the studio, Zach has served in several roles, including producer, arranger, instrumentalist, and vocalist.

 Zach earned his Master of Sacred Music (M.S.M.) from the Perkins School of Theology and Meadows School of the Arts at Southern Methodist University and holds a B.A. in Music from Presbyterian College.